 The Launch Enterprise Systems Directorate of the Space and Missile Systems Center, Los Angeles Air Force Base, California, manages the National Security Space Launch program (NSSL, formerly the Evolved Expendable Launch Vehicle or EELV) program.
-The program provides the United States (U.S.) assured access to space (defined as at least two launch systems or families of launch systems) with three families of launch vehicles: Atlas V, Delta IV, and Falcon 9 (Falcon 9 Upgrade and Falcon Heavy).
+The program provides the United States (U.S.) assured access to space (defined as at least two launch systems or families of launch systems) with three families of launch vehicles: Atlas V, Delta IV, Delta IV Heavy, and Falcon 9 (Falcon 9 Upgrade and Falcon Heavy).
 These launch vehicles provide critical space-lift capability to support Department of Defense and other National Security missions.
-The EELV program has successfully launched more than 70 National Security Space (NSS) launches in support of the Air Force, the National Reconnaissance Office (NRO), and the Navy, from Cape Canaveral Air Force Station (CCAFS) and Vandenberg Air Force Base (VAFB).
+The EELV program has successfully launched over 70 National Security Space (NSS) launches in support of the Air Force, the National Reconnaissance Office (NRO), and the Navy.

 Program cost savings are achieved through operability and acquisition improvements.
 Operability improvements include the use of common components and infrastructure, standard payload interfaces, standardized launch pads, and reduced on-pad processing.
 Acquisition improvements include block buys of launch vehicles and competition between certified providers.

 The Air Force began the EELV program in 1994 to develop multiple launch systems capable of meeting the entire spectrum of National Security Space launch requirements.
 The Air Force selected four contractors in 1996 to begin the development of evolved expendable launch systems with the intent to down-select to one launch provider.
 During the mid-to-late-1990s, the U.S. anticipated a very robust commercial launch market that would provide sufficient rate and throughput necessary to provide low cost and reliable launch systems across a broad industrial base.
 The robust commercial market forecast led the Air Force to reconsider its acquisition strategy.
-The EELV acquisition strategy changed from a planned down-select to single contractor and a standard Air Force development program to dual commercialized approach that leveraged commercial market share and contractor investment.
-Therefore, the Air Force down-selected to two launch systems, Atlas V and Delta IV, in 1998.
+The EELV acquisition strategy changed from a planned down-select to single contractor and a standard Air Force development program to a dual commercialized approach that leveraged commercial market share and contractor investment.
+In 1998, the Air Force down-selected to two launch systems, Atlas V and Delta IV